Save money and reduce your single-use plastics with this easy recipe for homemade yogurt.

 While the recipe is simple, there is plenty of non-active cooking time.
 I recommend starting a pot when you're cooking dinner or cleaning up the kitchen, and letting it ferment overnight.

-- A Dutch oven ceramic pot, or another type of heavy saucepan or pot with lid.
+- A Dutch oven ceramic pot, or another type of heavy saucepan or pot with a lid.

 - A digital instant-read thermometer